-- Your organization does not anticipate fraud and believes kickbacks, collusion, and theft are rare - For "security" or "reputational" reasons, your organization claims it cannot share information with other partners about corrupt staff, vendors, or sub-partners - Your organization has been operating in the area for several years and continues to have a number of waivers and deviations from normal policy - Your organization does not provide conflict-of-interest or anti-fraud training or materials
+- A partner organization does not anticipate fraud and believes kickbacks, collusion, and theft are rare - For "security" or "reputational" reasons, a partner organization claims it cannot share information with other partners about corrupt staff, vendors, or sub-partners - An organization has been operating in the area for several years and continues to have a number of waivers and deviations from normal policy - A partner organization does not provide conflict-of-interest or anti-fraud training or materials - A partner organization does not have a structured complaints reporting and response mechanism - A partner organization does not have a suitably qualified investigative capacity - A partner claims to be the only organization with access to a particular area - A partner is reluctant to grant access and oversight to offices, warehouses, clinics, etc. - Lack of partner oversight of their own offices, warehouses, suppliers and programmes.